Book of Jasher; Breeches Bible

 Genesis 15:16 "But in the fourth generation they shall come hither again: for the iniquity of the Amorites is not yet full."

 May have originally read "in the fortieth generation." the last two characters being dropped in a copy error, 40 X 25 = 1000 years.
-Thus, as of 1348 BC (1000 years from April 3, 2348 BC the sojourn into Egypt) the Hebrews may have felt the promise was to their generation and some escaped Egypt to farm in Palestine.
-Of which generation was Moses born in 1359 BC.
-He was 80 in 1279 BC.
+Thus, as of the fortieth generation in 1307 BC was the promis.
+1000 years from the Sojourn into Egypt by Jacob and his sons, March 31, 2307 BC the sojourn into Egypt) the Hebrews may have felt the promise was to their generation and some escaped Egypt to farm in Palestine.
+Of which generation was Moses born in 1360 BC.
+He was 80 in 1281 BC.
 Joshua must have took Hazor soon after Joshua's long day and Hazor logically must have been burned after Debra delivered Israel.
 "A monument at Beth-shean tells of the victory of Seti I (1355 BC) over Apiru (Hebrews) at Mount Yarmuta (biblical Jarmuth or Remeth) which was within the tribal area of Isaachar (Joshua 19:21, 21:29).
 Apiru tribes were to be found throughout the hill regions during the late fourteenth century B.C.
-(1350 - 1300 BC)" The Macmillan BIBLE ATLAS, p.42 The earliest mention is from Anatolia from 1900 BC.
-Because Abraham was born probably 2648 BC Hebrews could have spread far and wide by 1900 BC.
+(1350 - 1300 BC)"

 Judges 4:3 "And the children of Israel cried unto the LORD: for he had nine hundred chariots of iron; and twenty years he mightily oppressed the children of Israel."